 The architecture of companies today is complex- networks, applications, servers, storage devices, WAF, DDOS protection mechanisms, cloud technology and so much more is involved.
-With such options in hand, the system becomes complex.
+With such options in hand, the system becomes complex (here's some resource to help you navigate through the types of cloud services).
 Since a single person is not handling these things, complete knowledge is impossible.
 Some teams handle network and create rules on business demand, some handle the configuration part and ensure that the functionality is taken care of; these scenarios leave space for weaknesses.
 An attacker can identify these vulnerabilities and launch attacks that can do a lot of damage.
 This possibility cannot be brought down to zero but can be reduced to an acceptable level.
 The need is to bring an ethical hacker to the environment and get the things tested.
 He/she will be responsible for performing penetration tests on the target agreed upon.

 Penetration testing is the art of finding vulnerabilities and digging deep to find out how much a target can be compromised, in case of a legitimate attack.
 A penetration test will involve exploiting the network, servers, computers, firewalls, etc., to uncover vulnerabilities and highlight the practical risks involved with the identified vulnerabilities.

 Penetration testing can be broken down into multiple phases; this will vary depending on the organization and the type of test conducted– internal or external.
 Let’s discuss each phase:

 In this phase, there is a mutual agreement between the parties; the agreement covers high-level details- methods followed and the exploitation levels.
 The attacker cannot bring down the production server even if the testing has been done at non-peak hours.
 What if the attacker changes the data that has been contained in the database in production?
 This will unveil the vulnerabilities but at the cost of business.
 A non-disclosure agreement has to be signed between the parties before the test starts.